 - Order operations, which require a credit card number

-- Multi-factor authentication, which require a hardware or software token
+- Multi-factor authentication, which requires a hardware or software token

-Failure to respond to requests or provide the required information (as noted in the scoping document) can result in either a delay to the start of the manual test or specific test cases being omitted from the manual testing resulting in a lesser coverage.
+Failure to respond to requests or provide the required information (as noted in the Engagement Request Document) can result in either a delay to the start of the manual test or specific test cases being omitted from the manual testing resulting in lesser coverage.

-It is possible to exclude testing of certain areas, functionality, or test cases, if desired.
-In such case, a full exhaustive list of what is to be excluded must be provided during the scoping process.
+It is possible to exclude testing of specific areas, functionality, or test cases if desired.
+In such a case, a full, exhaustive list of what is to be excluded must be provided during the scoping process.

 - Daily automated scanning

 - Peer review of findings generated by automated scanning